Contact lenses, injuries, disorders, drugs, and nutritional deficiencies can also cause open sores (ulcers) to form on the cornea.

-Doctors evaluate the ulcer by using a slit lamp (an instrument that enables doctors to examine the eye under high magnification).
+Doctors evaluate the ulcer by using a slit lamp What Is a Slit Lamp? (an instrument that enables doctors to examine the eye under high magnification).
 To see an ulcer clearly, a doctor may apply eye drops that contain a yellow-green dye called fluorescein.
 The fluorescein temporarily stains damaged areas of the cornea, making it possible for the doctor to see damaged areas of the cornea that are not otherwise visible.

 In some situations, doctors scrape the surface of large ulcers for a sample.
 The sample is then grown in a laboratory (cultured) to identify the bacterium, fungus, virus, or protozoa causing the infection.
 Once the organism is identified, doctors choose the best drug to fight the infection.

 A corneal ulcer is an emergency that should be treated immediately.